 I put my helmet back on as I passed, but kept my eyes forward, concentrating on the only path north opening up through the dense jungle before me.

-“I demand some answers here,” Morgan screamed at my back.
+“I demand some answers here,” Carter screamed at my back.
 “We’re not supporting you.
 We’re waiting for orders from battalion.
 There’s going to be hell to pay when the skipper finds out what happened here.”

 Fusner caught up to me when I was only a few meters along the path, the captain’s yelling already beginning to fade behind me.